 The Passover Offering reminds us that God gave us a chance to spare our first-born children.
 It also gives us a convenient name for the holiday.
-Carbon-dated and molecularly analyzed fragments looted from the National Museum of Baghdad tell us that God passed over the houses of the Jews which were marked with blood from the offering.
+So I asks Siri, and she says to me, "Like, Duh!
+God passed over the houses of the Jews which were marked with blood from the offering.
+Google it up, dumbass."

 Point to the Matzah:

 The Matzah is here to remind us that we had to tear-ass out of Egypt to get the jump on Pharaoh and his posse, who were all saddled up to bust a cap into us.
 If we had waited for it to rise, we would been slaughtered.
-So no bread, no corn syrup, nuh huh.
-Booyah!
+So no bread!
+No corn syrup!
+No means no!

 Point to the Bitter Herbs:

 These bitter herbs are here to remind us that being in slavery sucks.
 Stick a fistful of those bad boys in your mouth.
-This year, maybe stick that fistful up your ass instead.
-And don't be getting any of your friends to help you with that, you have to do it yourself.
-And imagine that the water you'd use to wash them down (or up, as the case may be) was owned by a multinational corporation like Bechtel, charging you exorbitant fees for it.
+This year, if you ever even took them out, please continue to stick both fists up your ass instead.
+And don't be getting any of your friends to help you with that, you best do it yourself.
+And imagine that the water you'd use to wash them down (or up, as the case may be) was owned by a multinational corporation which charges you exorbitant fees for it.
 Then imagine that the water also comes from runoff from a factory farm and the hormones have caused you to grow the opposite gender's sexual organs.
 Cup those organs in your hands and stroke them gently.
-Feels good, right?
-BLESSING OVER THE MATZAH All read:
+No, no, not like that, like, gently.
+Now squeeze.
+Gently.